citp/privacy-policy-historical/s/sp/spy/spydermate.com.md

-> *The following text is extracted and transformed from the spydermate.com privacy policy that was archived on 2012-11-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121123215852id_/http%3A//spydermate.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the spydermate.com privacy policy that was archived on 2013-05-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130507201804id_/http%3A//spydermate.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | SpyderMate SEO Tools
+# Privacy Policy - SpyderMate

 ### What do you do with the information you collect?